 By: Jeff D. Stewart

 Nursing home abuse is a serious problem.
-Unfortunately, the West Virginia Legislature has taken action that will limit the rights of abuse victims to seek justice.
+Unfortunately, the West Virginia Legislature has taken action that will limit the rights of those suffering from abuse to seek justice.
 Senate Bill 338, which will become law in July, will place new limits on where and when lawsuits against nursing home abuse can be filed.
 That means that anyone with a claim of abuse should seek legal counsel.